sebastien-cabrera/CABRERA-et-al-Scripts-for-quantification-and-analysis/README.md

   <ins> 3D data representation Script.py </ins>

 The “3D-rendering” script allows to represent the data of the analysis in 3D using a mouse brain template.
-The “3D-rendering” script is written in Python (v.3.9.18) and is based on BrainRender9, (https://github.com/brainglobe/brainrender).
+The “3D-rendering” script is written in Python (v.3.9.18) and is based on BrainRender, (https://github.com/brainglobe/brainrender).
 It requires a CSV input file listing c-Fos cells “density”, “proportion”, “raw number” or “p-values” in order to represent results at the chosen Atlas resolution.
 Installation procedure and documentation will be available on the team’s GitHub.

 After library importation and the definitions of the script functions, Dialog Boxes are generated to define the type of representation, the conditions and the cell population to represent.
 Based on the items selected by the user, the data frame is extracted from the file previously defined.